giulianarojas/giulianarojas/README.md

 ### 💻 My Interests
 - 🌐 I enjoy creating websites, whether using **WordPress** or coding with **HTML**, **CSS**, and **PHP**.
+- - 🌟 I like about **data engineering**, eager to learn more in this field.
 - 🤝 I love working in teams and value collaboration, as teamwork has been a significant part of my university projects.

 ---